rbalch/flutter-playground/README.md

-# KastMates Story App
+# Flutter Playground

 ## Getting Started

-This project is a flutter application with firebase backend.
+This is my playground for getting a flutter app working via Docker.

 For most dev work you can simply use docker and the web interface.

+I started working on the vscode launch.json, but it's not working yet.

 ### Install